The Weeping Woman: Versions

-There are four oil painting versions of The Weeping Woman, all painted between September and October, 1937, as well as a range of drawings on the subject.
+There are different versions of The Weeping Woman, all painted between June and October, 1937, as well as a range of drawings on the subject.
 The most famous painting is held in the Tate Gallery in London.
-A second version, said by some to be the next best, is held by the National Gallery of Victoria.
-Another version is held at the LA County Museum of Art and the fourth version is held at Musee Picasso.
+Another version created on 18 October, said by some to be the next best, is held by the National Gallery of Victoria.
+One version created on 26 June is held at the LA County Museum of Art and another created on 18 October is held at Musee Picasso.